IBM-Cloud/docs/services/ObjectStorage/objectstorage_faq.md

 Trial accounts that are still active are able to use the Free plan which allows only one instance to exist in a {{site.data.keyword.Bluemix_notm}} Organization.
 After the time on the {{site.data.keyword.Bluemix_notm}} trial expires, the associated {{site.data.keyword.objectstorageshort}} service instance will be disabled, meaning that the storage account cannot be accessed either by the {{site.data.keyword.Bluemix_notm}} user interface or command line.
 After a grace period of 30 days, your {{site.data.keyword.Bluemix_notm}} account will be purged, and all data deleted.
 To avoid data loss, it is recommended that you upgrade to a {{site.data.keyword.Bluemix_notm}} Paid Account as soon as possible.
 To upgrade your account, click on the user management menu in the upper-right corner, and select **Account**, which provides instructions about the upgrade process.

-Instances that are created on the Free plan can be upgraded to the Standard plan with the steps described in [How do I change my plan from Free to Standard?](#changeplan).
-To upgrade to the Standard plan, the associated organization must be a {{site.data.keyword.Bluemix_notm}} Paid Account.
-Trial accounts with {{site.data.keyword.objectstorageshort}} instances cannot be upgraded to the Standard plan, and instances on the Standard plan cannot be downgraded to other plans.

 ## How will I be charged and billed for my use of {{site.data.keyword.objectstorageshort}}? {: #charge-bill}